Locations:

 Atrial Flutter

-Atrial flutter is a type of abnormal heart rhythm that can lead to other problems, like a high risk of stroke.
-However, treatments are available.
+Atrial flutter is a type of abnormal heart rhythm (arrhythmia) that’s too fast.
+This condition can lead to other problems, like a stroke or heart attack.
 Medications and procedures can help you get your heart rhythm back to normal.
+Follow-ups are important because atrial flutter can keep coming back.

 Overview